biuh-dt/grants/README.md

 <br><br>

-*If you are interested in any of the following available grants, please send the GID to the email address of the program lead.
-You will receive all the details.*
+*If you are interested in any of the available grants listed below, please send the corresponding GID to the program lead’s email address.
+Further details will be provided upon request.*

 <br><br>